 Canalith repositioning maneuvers

-Because BPPV is fatigable, one therapy is to have the patient perform provocative maneuvers early in the day in a safe environment.
+Because BPPV is fatigable, one therapeutic approach is to have the patient perform provocative maneuvers early in the day in a safe environment.
 Symptoms are then minimal for the rest of the day.

-Canalith repositioning maneuvers (most commonly the Epley maneuver Epley maneuver: A simple treatment for a common cause of vertigo , or, alternatively, the Semont maneuver or Brandt-Daroff exercises) involve moving the head through a series of specific positions intended to return the errant canalith to the utricle.
-After performing the Epley or Semont maneuvers, the patient should try to avoid neck flexion or extension for 1 to 2 days.
+Canalith repositioning maneuvers (most commonly the Epley maneuver Epley maneuver: A simple treatment for a common cause of vertigo or, less commonly, the Semont, maneuver or Brandt-Daroff exercises) involve moving the head through a series of specific positions intended to return the errant canalith to the utricle.
+After the Epley or Semont maneuver is done, the patient should try to avoid neck flexion or extension for 1 to 2 days.
 These maneuvers can be repeated as necessary.
-In contrast, the Brandt-Daroff exercises are performed by the patient at home 5 times in a row, 3 times/day, for about 2 weeks or until there is no vertigo with the exercise.
+The Brandt-Daroff exercises are done 5 times in a row, 3 times/day, for about 2 weeks or until there is no vertigo with the exercise.
+All of these maneuvers can be done by the patient at home.

 The maneuver is done by following the clockwise order of the red arrows below.

-For the Semont maneuver, the patient is seated upright in the middle of a stretcher.
+For the Semont maneuver, the patient is seated upright in the middle of an examination table.
 The patient’s head is rotated toward the unaffected ear; this rotation is maintained throughout the maneuver.
-Next, the torso is lowered laterally onto the stretcher so that the patient is lying on the side of the affected ear with the nose pointed up.
+Next, the torso is lowered laterally onto the examination table so that the patient is lying on the side of the affected ear with the nose pointed up.
 After 3 minutes in this position, the patient is quickly moved through the upright position without straightening the head and is lowered laterally to the other side now with the nose pointed down.
 After 3 minutes in this position, the patient is slowly returned to the upright position, and the head is rotated back to normal.

-There is usually nausea and vomiting but no tinnitus or hearing loss.
+Nausea and vomiting may also occur, but not tinnitus or hearing loss.

 Diagnosis is clinical, but some patients require MRI to rule out other conditions.